 Corporate Stewardship Council

-Many companies own or manage land in New Jersey that is located in ecologically sensitive or valuable areas.
+Many companies own or manage land in New Jersey located in ecologically sensitive or valuable areas.
 The Council recognizes the opportunity for these lands to play a critical role in the restoration of valuable habitats and recovery of declining populations of threatened plants and animals.
 New Jersey Audubon’s Corporate Stewardship Council offers a means for member companies to participate directly in habitat conservation.
 Each member company works closely with staff at the New Jersey Audubon to evaluate habitat restoration or enhancement potential on their property or affiliated sites.
 Member companies may also choose to take advantage of additional benefits available to their employees including volunteer work days with New Jersey Audubon staff, onsite environmental programming, and access to New Jersey Audubon staff for guidance on shared environmental concerns.

 Downloadable CSC Annual Reports